Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

-In this Appendix, using a local electron-phonon coupling model, we derive an $s$-wave pairing interaction by performing a judiciously chosen rotation and a Schrieffer-Wolff transformation on a simple, local model to obtain a non-trivial, $\expe{Q}$ dependent pairing strength.
-We start with an effective Hamiltonian given by two levels separated by a splitting $\Delta E$ and an Einstein phonon that couples to transition between the two levels:
+\textit{$\expe{Q}$-dependent superconductivity}--- In this section, using a local electron-phonon coupling model, we derive a $\expe{Q}$ dependent BCS-type $s$-wave pairing interaction by performing a judiciously chosen rotation and a disentangling Schrieffer-Wolff transformation.
+We begin by diagonalizing the solely electronic part of the Hamiltonian of Eq.~\ref{eq:BasicModelFull} in momentum space: \begin{widetext}